The following were identified as possible factors contributing to the current conditions in and around the US 2 corridor:

 The following are some of the planned improvements that were identified for the study area:

 - Safety – evaluate and identify strategies to improve the safety performance for all modes of travel, such as adding strategic left-turn restrictions along the US 2 corridor.

 - Mobility – evaluate and identify strategies to improve the mobility for all modes of travel, such as developing a supporting local roadway network, increasing transit service, improving the ability to walk and bike in and around the US 2 corridor.
 These strategies may include Transportation Systems Management & Operations (TSMO) and Transportation Demand Management (TDM) strategies.
 See WSDOT TSMO Page

 - Quality of Life – evaluate and identify strategies to enhance the quality of life in the West Plains subarea.

 - Economic Vitality – evaluate and identify strategies to enhance economic vitality on the West Plains subarea.

 - Create a plan to address transportation needs that are based on land use growth projections, and includes a prioritized list of strategies and funding options

 - Identify local network improvements that will support US 2 mobility, including parallel corridor such as 6th /10th/12th Ave and the 18th/21st Ave.
 Determine the local alignments and connections to the transportation system.

 - Identify achievable “practical solutions” system improvements, including on and off the state network prioritization, future programming and implementation.

-- Select strategies that result in predictability and reliability in travel time, emergency service response times and Fairchild Air Force Base response time.
+- Select strategies that promote predictable and reliable travel and response times for emergency services and Fairchild Air Force Base.